 What is rennet?

-Rennet is one of those ingredients that happened by chance, like many other discoveries.
-In the past, milk was stored in ruminant stomachs that were used as containers.
+Rennet is one of those ingredients that came about by chance, like many other discoveries.
+In ancient times, milk was stored in the stomachs of ruminants that were used as containers.

-They observed that after a while, that milk had curdled giving rise to a cheese.
-From here it was learned that the liquid found in the stomach of ruminants was what curdled the milk.
-It is what today we call animal rennet .
+They observed that after a while, the milk had curdled, giving rise to cheese.
+From this they learned that the liquid found in the stomach of ruminants was what curdled the milk.
+This is what we now call animal rennet .

 It has a substance called chymosin that produces the separation of casein from whey.

-Today you can also find rennet of plant origin suitable for vegans.
+Nowadays, you can also find plant-based rennet suitable for vegans.

 We can find it in two formats: powder or liquid.
-In my case I will show you how to use rennet powder.
+In my case I will show you how to use powdered rennet.

-This element will facilitate the draining of the curdled milk to make our fresh cheese.
-It is very practical and easy to use, as well as obtaining a perfect drain in a very traditional way.
+This element will make it easier for us to drain the whey from the curdled milk to make our fresh cheese.
+It is very practical and easy to use, as well as obtaining a perfect whey draining in a very traditional way.

-Then it will be enough to rinse it well, give it a slight boil to remove possible bacteria and let it dry for new use.
+Afterwards, we will only have to rinse it well, give it a light boil to remove any possible bacteria and let it dry for a new use.

-Do not worry if you do not have fresh cheese molds with a grid, you can use any other container or keep the rounded shape that the cheese cloth itself leaves us after pressing the curdled milk.
+Don't worry if you don't have fresh cheese moulds with a grid, you can use any other container or keep the rounded shape that the cheese cloth itself leaves after pressing the curdled milk.

-It is convenient to store the fresh cheese in a container with a little of its own whey, in this way we will keep it hydrated and without drying out the exterior.
+It is advisable to store fresh cheese in a container with a little of its own whey, this way we will keep it hydrated and without the exterior drying out.

 Ingredients (for 350-400g of fresh cheese)